Giorgio Mammoliti: Controversies

+In June 2010, Mammoliti and fellow councillor Rob Ford co-sponsored a motion to deny city funding to the Toronto Gay Pride Parade if it didn't ban the group Queers Against Israeli Apartheid (QuAIA) from participating.
+On July 3, he attended the 2010 Toronto Dyke March where he was seen recording the presence of QuAIA with a video camera.

 On February 4, 2013, the city's compliance audit committee voted to commence legal proceedings against Mammoliti after an audit found his 2010 election campaign exceeded the authorized spending limit by more than $12,000.